Espresso Machine Repair Training – Coffee Machine Technician Course List

 The advanced training focuses on hands-on activities where trainers use commercial machines to teach about different components and the principles of hydraulics, electrical, electronics, and troubleshooting.

 Besides the programs mentioned above, a five-day complete maintenance course includes one full day of field experience and advanced and basic course lessons.
 You will also be required to shadow an actual technician who will conduct three or more service calls for Tempe’s retail locations.
-For this program, you have to pay a fee of around $2,800.
+For this program, you have to pay a price of around $2,800.

 gold ira scams buyer beware